doughphunghus/MeanCloud_7DtD/README.md

 - Reconfigured items/loot/perks etc to new groups/perks when original "thing" no longer exists.
 - MeanCloud__Cannabis: Note: Some graphics updates for glass to show up in UI better + resizing for memory.
 - MeanCloud__ForgesHold1M: DECOMMED 3/21/2021.
 Due to issues that may cause game/forge instability.
 See [Decom forum post](https://community.7daystodie.com/topic/17197-doughs-modlets/?do=findComment&comment=423131)
+- MeanCloud__Mining: For a19.5 b60 - Changed a LootGroup id as it was colliding with other mining mods.

 #### Additional credits:
+- :clap: a19.5 b60 Update -> [Cranberry Monster](https://community.7daystodie.com/profile/78257-cranberry-monster/), for a19 forum posted fixes to MeanCloud__Mining for recipes to empty forge of Zinc and Copper.
 - :clap: a19 Update -> [Eko](https://community.7daystodie.com/profile/6168-eko/), for a19 forum posted fixes to MeanCloud__Mining
 - :clap: a19 Update -> [mr.devolver](https://community.7daystodie.com/profile/2392-mrdevolver/), for a19 forum posted fixes to MeanCloud__Fishing
 - :clap: a18 Inspiration/concept -> [Clockwork Orange](https://community.7daystodie.com/profile/13959-clockwork-orange/), Original inspiration for MeanCloud__Fishing.
 Was credited in source code.